The New Zealand Institute

-In March 2013 Australia and New Zealand signed a Bilateral Arrangement for implementing the Trans-Tasman patent attorney regime (“the joint registration regime”).
-The joint registration regime will provide a single system of accreditation, registration and professional regulation of patent attorneys in both countries.
+In March 2013 Australia and New Zealand signed a Bilateral Arrangement for implementing the Trans-Tasman patent attorney regime ("the joint registration regime").
+The joint registration regime provides a single system of accreditation, registration and professional regulation of patent attorneys in both countries.

 Information setting out the background and purpose of the joint registration regime, and the bilateral agreement, can be found on the MBIE website.